bigsea-ufcg/bigsea-controller/doc/kvm-io-actuator.md

-# Actuator plugin - "kvm"
+# Actuator plugin - "kvm-io"

 This plugin uses ssh to access instances in remote hosts and modify the amount of allocated resources.

 ## Configuration

-The "kvm" plugin requires the following parameters in "controller.cfg"
+The "kvm-io" plugin requires the following parameters in "controller.cfg"

 #### compute_nodes